Skip to main content

 Frequency

-Once daily on an empty stomach
+Once daily, often on an empty stomach

 Cycle